profrobwells/first-llm-classifier/docs/structured-responses.md

 'Other'
 ```

-Most LLMs are pre-programmed to be creative and generate a wide range of responses.
+Most LLMs are pre-programmed to be creative and generate a range of responses to same prompt.
 For structured responses like this, we don't want that all.
 We want consistency.
 So it's a good idea to ask the LLM to be more straightforward by reducing a creativity setting known as `temperature` to zero.

 {emphasize-lines="29"}
 ```python